MinnPost/object-sync-for-salesforce/README.md

 - Provides a common Salesforce API client that any plugin can use
 - Uses WordPress utilities where possible
 - Performs object caching on results from Salesforce API calls
+- Todo: figure out what is worth making into plugin-specific functionality vs what is generic enough for this library. maybe have already gone far enough.
+- Todo: write some tests for library

 ## Example plugin